-Arctic – Mads Mikkelsen is stranded in the arctic by a plane crash has to make that tough decision on whether to stay put or go mobile.
+Arctic – Mads Mikkelsen is stranded in the Arctic by a plane crash and has to make the tough decision of whether to stay put or go mobile.

 Jeremiah Johnson – Robert Redford in an epic about learning the code of survival in the mountain wilderness.